 1. Cinnamon

-The most likely candidate for the top healing spice that reminds us of winter days has got to be cinnamon.
-Even without bringing on happy memories of winter, it’s still an incredible healing spice.
+The top healing spice that reminds us of winter days has got to be cinnamon.
+Even without bringing on happy memories of winter, it’s an incredible healing spice.

 The aromatic bark of the cinnamon tree is what we use as a spice, and it varies, depending on the variety of cinnamon tree from which it comes.
 The most common type, Cinnamon Cassia, is what you find readily available in most shops and markets.
 The Sri Lankan variety, however, known as Ceylon Cinnamon, is the most fragrant, because it contains the highest concentration of cinnamon oil.
 This high cinnamon oil content provides us with the most healing qualities.

-Cinnamon is excellent as a digestive aid, as a natural antibacterial to treat stomach disorders, and for coughs and colds.
-It is also helpful for diabetics and can be used topically for skin care.
+Cinnamon is and excellent digestive aid, a natural antibacterial to treat stomach disorders, coughs, and colds.
+It’s also helpful for diabetics and can be used topically for skin care.

 So, don’t hesitate to use as much cinnamon as you want when baking, cooking, and mixing up spiced beverages during winter!